 However, apart from the traditional genetic and antibiotic dosage studies, a lot of research suggests the consideration of a broad interplay between antibiotics, pathogens, hosts and the microbiome.
 A few studies have focused on the effect of antibiotics on the host outside of the infection context and it appears that antibiotics such as erythromycin lower inflammation by reducing recruitment of leukocytes and production of inflammatory cytokines (Ianaro et al. 2000).
 These observations could explain why the MIC does not necessarily relate to pharmacologically active concentrations (Webster et al. 1988) and highlight the necessity of accounting for the impact of antibiotics on host physiology.
-Additionally this could mean that the effect on the immune response could counterbalance the action of an antibiotic.
-For instance the sub-inhibitory concentrations that I based my work on could exert a fitness cost on the sensitive strain as well as interfering with the ability of the immune system to handle the pathogen, making the sensitive strain appear as if it was not affected by the antibiotic.
+Additionally, this could mean that the effect on the immune response could counterbalance the action of an antibiotic.
+For instance, the sub-inhibitory concentrations that I based my work on could exert a fitness cost on the sensitive strain as well as interfering with the ability of the immune system to handle the pathogen, making the sensitive strain appear as if it was not affected by the antibiotic.
 Additionally, a recent study based on whole population sequencing during infection indicated that resistance genes increase in vivo fitness and virulence of several bacterial species, even in the absence of treatment (Roux et al. 2015).
 Though this may seem contrary to knowledge about antibiotic resistance and fitness cost, the authors remind us that pathogens have to compete with the host natural flora, of which many members may produce anti-bacterial compounds (Donia et al. 2015).
 Under such conditions, a resistant pathogen would have to maintain virulence without a fitness cost associated with resistance.
 There is also the emerging idea that in natural environments antibiotics are signalling molecules for bacterial cooperation and virulence factor production to help adaptation to new environments (Linares et al. 2006).
 It is therefore possible that the resistance gene allows the strain to colonise or adapt to the expansion niche more efficiently than the sensitive strain in the presence of a sub-inhibitory dose of antibiotic.
 Nonetheless, this does not undermine the importance of the bacterial population not going through the bottleneck as using a small inoculum resulted in reduced virulence.

 The use of curative doses of antibiotics did not prove a useful tool to understand the role of the population not directly contributing to disease.
-However it seemed important that this part of the inoculum remains active, which would imply a direct role in pathogenesis.
+However, it seemed important that this part of the inoculum remains active, which would imply a direct role in pathogenesis.
 The fact that a sensitive bacterial population exposed to a curative dose could persist in the host for some twenty hours or more after infection indicates that the antibiotic was only bacteriostatic.
 The presence of a curative dose of antibiotic may thus prevent the function that the bacteria not going through the bottleneck have to fulfil to allow the few resistant clones to cause disease.
 Chapter 4 demonstrates how the use of attenuated mutants of S. aureus was able to address that question.